jquintozamora/react-es6-webpack-minimal-starter-template/Readme.md

 ### Fork
 Go to the project Github page (<https://github.com/jquintozamora/react-es6-webpack-minimal-starter-template>) and click Fork button.
-***Note**: That will create a new fork of the project for you, which means you will have your own space on Github to play with the code.*
+*Note: That will create a new fork of the project for you, which means you will have your own space on Github to play with the code.*

 ### Clone Repo
 1. Get the url of your forked project.